Bhabiji Ghar Par Hain!: Specials

+Other media

 Spin-off

 In 2017, it was reported the show will be adapted for British and Anglo-Spanish audiences, produced by ZEE Studios under the title Love Thy Neighbor.
 A spin-off titled Happu Ki Ultan Paltan, based upon the character of Daroga Happu Singh, had been green-lighted by And TV in late 2018.
 The spin-off revolves around Happu's domestic life not seen in "Bhabiji Ghar Par Hain!".
 The show premiered on 4 March 2019.

+Film adaptation

+A film based on the series is set to release in 2025.
+It will be directed by the director of the television series, Shashank Bali.
+It is produced by Sanjay Kohli, Binaifer Kohli and Vihaan Kohli.